Shell to divest stake in Malaysia's Baram Delta for $475 mln

 KUALA LUMPUR, Dec 13 (Reuters) - Shell Plc SHEL.L said on Tuesday it will sell its stake in two offshore production sharing contracts in Malaysia's Baram Delta for $475 million to Petroleum Sarawak Exploration & Production Sdn Bhd.

+The announcement comes after Shell announced in March 2021 that it was considering selling its stake in the two production sharing contracts, as part of its strategy to focus and increase resilience and competitiveness in its upstream business.

-Additional payments of up to $50 million will be paid between 2023 and 2024 contingent on commodity prices, it said in a statement.
+Additional payments of up to $50 million will be paid between 2023 and 2024 contingent on commodity prices, it said in a statement on Tuesday, adding that the transaction will be effective Jan.
+1 and is targeted for completion in early-2023.

+"This decision is in line with our work to continue focusing our portfolio," said Zoe Yujnovich, Shell's upstream director.

+Sarawak Shell Berhad, a subsidiary of Shell, holds a 40% and 50% stake in the Baram Delta EOR and SK 307 production sharing contracts respectively.

 ((ananthalakshmi.as@thomsonreuters.com; Twitter: @AnanthalakshmiA;))